aunetx/blur-my-shell/README.md

 - 40

-Older GNOME Shell versions are supported up to Blur my Shell version 6, and by version 17:
+Older GNOME Shell versions are supported up to Blur my Shell version 6, and by versions 17, 19 and 22:

 - 3.38
 - 3.36